katherinebrews/katherinebrews/README.md

-- 👋🏻 Hi, I’m @katherinebrews
+- 👋🏻 Hi, my name is @katherinebrews!
-- 👩🏻‍💻 I’m a Product Security Engineer at Cloudflare
+- 👩🏻‍💻 I’m a Security Engineer at Cloudflare.

 <!---